CyVerse-learning-materials/genome_annotation_quality/step1.rst

 1. Login to the |discovery_enviornment|.

-2. CLick on "Apps" tab in the Discovery Enviornment and search for "SequenceServer".
+2. CLick on "Apps" tab in the Discovery Enviornment and search for "GenomeQC".

 3. Click on the app icon.

-|sequenceserver_app_icon|_
+|genomeqc_app_icon|_

 4. Change the name of the analysis and output folder as needed or leave for defaults.

-5. Under "Input" leave the default database or browse through the datastore and change the path to a custom database.
-Change the number of CPUs as per requirement.
+5. Under "Inputs" provide the genome annotation, transcript and BUSCO dataset.
+Use the example dataset or provide your own dataset.

 6. Under "Resource Requirements" request resources as needed or leave for defaults

 7. Click **Launch Analysis**.
 You will receive a notification that the job has been submitted and running.
 Click on 'Access your analysis here' link.

-8. Once the analysis is launched, you will see the SequenceServer user interface.
-Input your query sequences and click Blast.

-|sequenceserver_input|_

 ..
 	#### Comment: short text description goes here ####